The Battle of Nagyharsány in 1687

 The defenders were soon forced out from the trenches and they marched to take up new positions behind the second line of trenches.
 Yet, the Ottoman cavalry that was supposed to cover their sides, fled.
 The Janissaries were abandoned by their cavalry, and most of the 10-12,000 Janissaries were slaughtered by the Imperials.

 The confused enemy was forced into the marshland of the Karasica River.
-Many died there or drowned into the Dráva River.
+Many died there or drowned in the Dráva River.
 The German cavalry gave no mercy to the runners.

 The Ottomans’ losses are estimated in tens of thousands while Prince Charles lost only 600 men.